precice/systemtests/README.md

 2. Create a `Dockerfile` in there.
 3. Create a directory `referenceOutput` there.
 4. Copy the output files to a folder `/Output/` (inside the container).

+# Adding CI to a new adapter

+As described in [#22](https://github.com/precice/systemtests/pull/22),  using `trigger_systemtests.py` it is possible to trigger custom systemtests from the travis job of the another adapter, therefore providing continous integration for the adapter on each commit to a particular branch.
+If you want to add another adapter, or modify tests that are run for it, you need to modify `nm_repo_map` and `nm_test_map` variables in the `trigger_systemtests.py`, that describe mapping between adapter name and repository and adapter name and set of test cases correspondingly.

+The adapter's Travis build would be considered successful if systemtests Travis build exits with status 'Failed' or 'Errored'.
+It would exit with 'Success', if the systemtests Travis build exits with 'Success' or 'Canceled'.